 Is president and co-founder of First Magnitude Brewing Company and holds an MS in Forest Resources and Conservation from the University of Florida.
 She spent nearly 20 years in environmental consulting as a project manager and vice president of Pandion Systems and later Normandeau Associates.
 Her work focused on facilitating complex projects related to Florida springs and water resources, public land management, and balancing the needs of people and the environment.
 In her free time she enjoys getting outdoors with her husband, two teenagers, and dog, hiking, boating, kayaking and camping.
 She is also a beginning potter which provides her family with lots of strangely shaped bowls for Christmas.

-Jeffrey L. Forbes, President elect and vice President, is the marketing coordinator for the Goodwin Heart Pine Co. in Micanopy and is a 1994 graduate of the College of William and Mary in Virginia with a BA degree in Anthropology and American History.
+Is the Development Coordinator for the Alachua Conservation Trust and is a 1994 graduate of the College of William and Mary in Virginia with a BA degree in Anthropology and American History.
 Residents of Micanopy since 1997, Jeffrey and his wife, Megan, moved to Gainesville in 1994.
-He has been a board member and treasurer of the Episcopal Church of the Mediator in Micanopy for the past 8 years and was previously the treasurer of the Micanopy Historic Preservation Trust (3 years).
-Jeffrey also served as a volunteer project manager in the restoration of warehouse 2; part of the Micanopy Historical Society Museum.
+He is Senior Warden of the Episcopal Church of the Mediator in Micanopy.
 His extracurricular interests include studying Southern cultural and natural history, enjoying architecture, playing acoustic music and singing Sacred Harp/Shape Note music.